DS4PS/cpp-524-spr-2020/schedule.md

 At what point will you be convinced that he is psychic (or at least a good cheater)?
 How rare does the event need to be to provide sufficient evidence?

 What do we expect the typical state of the world to be if he is not psychic?
 What happens if after five rounds he has guessed correctly four times and incorrectly one time?
 Is that enough evidence to prove his psychic abilities make him a better guesser than chance?
 What if it were forty times out of fifty?
+Does that change our response?

 What if there are only two doors and he guesses correctly three times in a row?